This was a 5-day solo trip that I took in early September 2007.

 Although my plans didn't fully work out, it was a great trip.
 The weather was beautiful (for the first four days), the scenery was outstanding, the terrain was both interesting and challenging, and the memories priceless.

-Kaite, Maggie(5) and Ally(1) went with me to the Woodbine trailheadnote and hiked a few hundred yards up the trail.
+Kaite, Maggie(5) and Ally(1) went with me to the Woodbine trailhead and hiked a few hundred yards up the trail.
 We said goodbye and I set off along the spectacular Stillwater River Valley.
-The trail first goes through a canyon with lots of falls and rapids - I keep forgetting to take photos of this area, perhaps because I've been there so oftennote - here's one photo that maybe gives a taste.
+The trail first goes through a canyon with lots of falls and rapids - I keep forgetting to take photos of this area, perhaps because I've been there so often - here's one photo that maybe gives a taste.
 (The sun was still low in the sky and wasn't shining into the canyon when I took this.)

 A shot of the trail a little after it leaves the canyon.